7assanQ/The-Squid-War/README.md

 - After installing python and any IDE the following libraries need to be installed.
    - Ursina library (game engine): in command prompt(cmd) write ```pip install ursina``` and click enter. wait for the library to be installed.
-   - Tkinter, Threads, socket libraries come along when installing Python.
+   - Tkinter, Threads, socket, os libraries come along when installing Python.

 **source code is provided in zip folders and in individual files**